 I also learned that for Fijian woman natural hair is a standard of beauty.
 They wear their afro, their natural hair, very proudly.
 Many men have as well.
 At first I thought it might be due to some sort of religious belief or traditional custom, I am so conditioned to the idea that natural hair is not so freely accepted.
 But I was wrong.
 This style, this look, is a personal choice, admired by both men and women a like.

-Though some lamented that younger generations who are beginning to feel the influence of the Western world and the standards set before them in the media, many others, both young and old, stated that they continue to talk to women in their communities about the Fijian beauty and the power of identity conservation and pride.
+Though some lamented how younger generations are beginning to feel the influence of the Western world and the standards set before them in the media, many others both young and old stated that they continue to talk to women in their communities about the Fijian beauty and the power of identity conservation and pride.

 I will confess that a great part of my approach with the Fijians was around the fact that I too have island roots.
 Granted, my family comes from the Caribbean, but to look at the Fijians I could easily mistake them for one of our own.
 Same was the case for them with me.
 Several times the question of where I was from was surrounded with the curiosity of whether I had Fijian roots.

 There was a sense of camaraderie in my being brown.
 Yes, this was something that was expressed to me in several occasions as being “wonderful”, “cool”, and even “comforting”.
 As one Fijian expressed, “We feel a sense of warmth and unique welcome towards those who look like us, like family.”

 Yet, I won’t say that the color of my skin is what made the Fijians kind towards me.
 This hospitality is something for which the people of Fiji are known for.
 Anyone who has ever visited will tell you how welcoming and friendly everyone is.

 And, I was still a foreigner.
 Making friends took a lot of late nights of kava drinking and talking.
 Kava, by the way, is not my favorite but I recommend that when in Fiji if invited to join in on the social and often ceremonial occasion, that you consider taking part.